 Dutch Military: A Dutch armored tug, BV3, enters Den Helder Naval Base just when Dutch submarine O11 is leaving the area.
 The two collide, and the submarine sinks.
 Three men perish.
 A film cameraman is aboard the submarine, and his footage appears in newsreel footage around the world.

 Palestine: British members of Parliament protest the Land Transfers Regulations which have sparked protests, but the House defeats a motion of censure that they bring.

 International Red Cross: The IRC is one of the very few reasonably impartial observers of the conflict.
 They report that fewer than 300 Germans, 300 French & 150 British prisoners of war have been taken in the 6 months of the war.

 British Homefront: Farmers are encouraged to kill house sparrows because they eat seeling crops.

 American Homefront: Robin, Batman's boy wonder, makes his first appearance in Detective Comics #38 (the cover date is April).

 Willis Stargell is born in Earlsboro, Oklahoma.
-He becomes famous in the 1970s as the cleanup hitter for the World Champion Pittsburgh Pirates.
+As Willie Stargell, he becomes famous in the 1970s as the cleanup hitter for the World Champion Pittsburgh Pirates.

 |HMS Berwick, August 1942.|

 March 1940March 1, 1940: Soviet Breakthroughs Past Viipuri